• Skip to main content

 31. Irish Car Bomb

 An Irish car bomb is similar to a boilermaker, but with different ingredients.
-The beer component of the drink is an Irish stout, while the shot is half Irish cream and half Irish whisky.
+The beer component of the drink is an Irish stout, while the shot is half Irish cream and half Irish whiskey.
 As with the boilermaker, the shot can be drunk separately or mixed into the beer.

 The nature of the components means that once mixed the drink must be consumed quickly, or it will curdle.
 The name Irish car bomb is somewhat controversial, which makes the drink offensive in some places.